gnosis/GECO/Proposals/AddingModulesUI.md

 ### Project description
 Change `Advanced` section of `Settings` to be able to easily add a module.

 The proposal of this grant is limited to adding modules that can be initialized by a call to a method without arguments.
 (Doing otherwise would require to be able to query something (like EtherScan) for the API specs, this is outside of the scope of this proposal.)
-It will be presented a dialog widget asking for the name of the function to be called with the default to be `setup` and the address of the module.
+It will be presented a dialog widget asking for (optional) the name of the function to be called with the default to be `setup` and the address of the module.
 There will be also text advising to use APPS tab to install "standard" modules (that I am going to add in other grants).
 The UI should display a message and if anticipated do other relevant UI changes.

 Writing a phone app is outside of the scope of this proposal.